 Spring Ahead (Currently available at SMCC and EMCC)

-Seniors at selected high schools may be eligible for Spring Ahead, available.
+Seniors at selected high schools may be eligible for Spring Ahead.
 In this unique early college model, seniors spend their final spring semester on the local community college campus with a full-time schedule.
-Spring Ahead students finish high school and start college at the same time with support from a dedicated college coach and peer cohort, tuition-free ad with a book allowance.
+Spring Ahead students finish high school and start college at the same time with support from a dedicated college coach and peer cohort, tuition-free with a book allowance.
 Students must meet all high school and college requirements and have the recommendation of their high school.
 Contact your school counseling office to see if your school participates.